 Just remove and squish in a piece of paper.

-Remember, if you follow good cultural practices with your plants, you may never be troubled with any of these pests.
-Use that well-known ounce of prevention… it’s much simpler in the long run than any cure.
+Remember, if you follow good cultural practices with your plants, you may never be troubled with any of these garden pests.
+So use that well-known ounce of prevention… it’s much simpler in the long run than any cure.

 by K Walker